3v1n0/libfprint-tod-vfs0090/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/validity-sensors-tools)

+#### 009a

+For now, the best way to initialize is to follow recent instructions in this bug: [uunicorn/python-validity/issues/3](https://github.com/uunicorn/python-validity/issues/3)

 #### Match on Chip

-This is the only supported way by `138a:0097`, so once you've enrolled your fingers with `validity-sensors-tools.enroll` you will be able to re-enroll your fingers in fprintd to use them in linux as well.
+This is the only supported way by `138a:0097` and `06cb:009a`, so once you've enrolled your fingers with `validity-sensors-tools.enroll` or similar for 009a, you will be able to re-enroll your fingers in fprintd to use them in linux as well.

 This unfortunately can't be done in `138a:0090`, but you can still use a Windows installation (even in VirtualBox) to enroll the prints to save them in the chip and enable the match-on-sensor, this can make the verification faster, safer and higher quality.<br />
 Unfortunately there's currently no easy way to implement this in this driver without reverse-engineer the fingerprint template creation that the windows drivers does in host.